AI search has changed the rules. It’s faster, conversational, and powered by LLMs that summarize answers and cite sources.

 To stay visible, you need to focus on optimizing content for AI in search.
 It’s no longer just about keywords; it’s about aligning with how AI understands and presents content.

-Implementing automation for agency workflows ensures these AI-driven optimizations, from metadata updates to structured data checks, happen at scale without manual bottlenecks.
+Implementing automation for agency workflows ensures these AI-driven optimizations, from metadata updates to structured data checks, happen at scale without manual bottlenecks and many teams also automate seo outreach so strong informational pages earn the third-party mentions AI systems already trust.

 Strategy 1: Optimize for Conversational and Long-Tail Queries